react-declarative/react-declarative/README.md

 ![meme](./meme.png)

 A React view builder which interacts with a JSON endpoint to generate nested 12-column grids with input fields and automatic state management in a declarative style.
 Endpoint is typed by TypeScript guards (**IntelliSense** available).
-This tool is based on `MUI` components, so your application will look beautiful on any device...
+This tool is based on `MUI` components, so your application will look normal on any device...

 <!--